skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 * What is the peak storage usage for leveled compaction?
 Compared with universal compaction?
 * Is it true that with a lower `level_size_multiplier`, you can always get a lower write amplification?
 * What needs to be done if a user not using compaction at all decides to migrate to leveled compaction?
+* Some people propose to do intra-L0 compaction (compact L0 tables and still put them in L0) before pushing them to lower layers.
+What might be the benefits of doing so?
+(Might be related: [PebblesDB SOSP'17](https://www.cs.utexas.edu/~rak/papers/sosp17-pebblesdb.pdf))

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.